 The International Detailing Association (IDA) offers a Certification Program to both members and non-members of the Association.
-The program currently consists two phases or levels of certification:
+The program currently consists two phases or levels of auto detailing certification:

 - Phase I, called Certified Detailer is a written exam of standard detailing knowledge and consists of ten exams that assess the taker's background knowledge of detailing.